webdriverio/webdriverio/docs/guide/testrunner/pageobjects.md

 module.exports = new Page()
 ```

 We will always export an instance of a page object and never create that instance in the test.
 Since we are writing end to end tests we always see the page as a stateless construct the same way as each http request is a stateless construct.
-Sure, the browser can carry session information and therefor can display different pages based on different sessions but this shouldn't be reflected within a page object.
+Sure, the browser can carry session information and therefore can display different pages based on different sessions, but this shouldn't be reflected within a page object.
 These state changes should emerge from your actual tests.

 Let's start testing the first page.
 For demo purposes we use [The Internet](http://the-internet.herokuapp.com) website by [Elemental Selenium](http://elementalselenium.com/) as guinea pig.
 Let's try to build a page object example for the [login page](http://the-internet.herokuapp.com/login).
 First step is to write all important selectors that are required in our `login.page` object as getter functions.
 As mentioned above we are using the `Object.create` method to inherit the prototype of our main page: